 I am particularly motivated to carry out research in areas where treatment innovation is required, such as improving psychological therapies for bipolar disorder, or increasing the availability of therapeutic resources to carers of people with dementia by designing cognitive-behavioural interventions that can be accessed online.
 I have a specialist interest in research on mental imagery processes and the effectiveness of brief imagery-based interventions.
 More broadly, I am interested in early intervention for mood disorders and novel methods of delivering therapy via new technologies.

-Hales, S.A., Di Simplicio, M., Iyadurai, L., Blackwell, S., Fairburn, C., Goodwin, G., Geddes, J., & Holmes, E.A. (submitted) Imagery focused cognitive therapy (ImCT) in a small sample of patients with bipolar disorder: a pilot clinical audit.
+Hales, S.A., Di Simplicio, M., Iyadurai, L., Blackwell, S., Fairburn, C., Goodwin, G., Geddes, J., & Holmes, E.A. (under review).
+Imagery focused cognitive therapy (ImCT) in a small sample of patients with bipolar disorder: a pilot clinical audit.
 Behavioural and Cognitive Psychotherapy

 Holmes, E.A., Hales, S.A., Di Simplicio, M., & Young, K (in preparation).
-Imagery-based cognitive therapy: A workbook for bipolar disorder and beyond.
+Imagery-Based Cognitive Therapy: Bipolar and beyond.
 New York: Guilford Press.